 Tracking Employee Engagement

 This can be as simple as a weekly check in with employees, who then rate their weekly experiences.
 Management can then start a conversation with employees about the results of their rates, and address any low ratings and work on solving problems before they get bigger and possibly result in resignations.
-There are many apps available to support the employee experience when it comes to engagement - check out some of them in this post.

 Impact of Learning & Upskilling Needs